FlawCra/fcfh/README.md

 ## Usage

-This application can be used with a GUI or a console.
+This application can only be used with a console.
-It detects the appropriate mode automatically.

 ### Command line arguments